Physics A Level

 3.Waves

-Normally we would only teach one of the options.
-This tends to be astrophysics by popular request.
-Only students who have demonstrated an ability to study independently would be allowed to study another option by themselves.
+*Students must take one of the optional modules.
+We only have enough lesson time before the exams to teach one of the optional modules and this tends to be astrophysics by popular request.
+If a students wants to take a diffent option they will need to complete it through self study and so only students who have demonstrated an ability to study independently would be allowed to study another option by themselves.

 Assessment